 Plus, clean up is so gosh darn easy because the tin foil contains the grease preventing a very messy baking sheet!
 Unless, of course, you’re like me and accidentally rip the stuff while not really paying attention when removing the bacon from the tray.
 But I trust that you’re all much more attentive than me!

 Oh, but the absolute BEST reason to stick the bacon in the oven, is that it comes out exactly how I like it, crisp and delicious.

-If you don’t like it crisp, but still want it delicious and just a little underdone as two of my three children like it, just lessen the baking time by a couple minutes.
+If you don’t like it super crisp, but still want it delicious and flavourful just lessen the baking time by a couple of minutes.

 I found out how to make bacon in the oven from Trish’s site, Mom On Timeout.
 I’m thrilled to share it with you!

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

 That bacon that you baked up so perfectly in your oven will be delicious in this Apple Bacon Salad from Lisa’s site, Wine & Glue!
-I love that taste of it in salads, don’t you?
-And this salad is perfect with Fall right around the corner, too.
+I love that taste of bacon in salads, don’t you?
+A salad with apples and bacon like this one is ideal for Fall!